Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 2. Creating and Using a Support Network:

-• Identify Key Individuals: Speak with coworkers who can relate to your work challenges.
+• Identify Key Individuals: Speak with coworkers who relate to your work challenges.
 Regular hangouts or check-ins can provide space for encouragement or a strategy-sharing session.

 Self-Care Techniques